satvikjadhav/LearnStack/Druid/design/storage/storage.md

 ## Segment versioning
 In Apache Druid, version numbers enable multi-version concurrency control (MVCC) for managing data updates.
 Here’s how it works:

-- **Single Version for Appends:** If you only append data, there’s a single version per time chunk, as no overwriting occurs.
+- **Single Version for Appends:** If only append operation is done, there’s a single version per time chunk, as no overwriting occurs.

 - **Handling Overwrites:** When data is overwritten, Druid creates a new set of segments with a higher version number for the same datasource and time interval.
 This indicates to Druid that the new version should replace the old one.